quimnuss/battlechess_godot/README.md

 ## Done

-[x] Create a scene for "waiting game to start"
+- [x] Create a scene for "waiting game to start"

 It's better to switch to main_btch scene when everything is ready to start, otherwise spaghetti

-[x] Add back button on game or show menu/game list to go to lobby [x] Create game button
+- [x] Add back button on game or show menu/game list to go to lobby
+- [x] Create game button
-[x] Add a refresh game list button
+- [x] Add a refresh game list button
-[x] Add replay game scene
+- [x] Add replay game scene
-[x] Taken (e.g. via flex box of textureatlas instances)
+- [x] Taken (e.g. via flex box of textureatlas instances)
+- [x] Remove full games not owned by player from list [x] Add show/hide finished games button